Table of contents

 Slowly increase the amount of time that the child is expected to sit still and give them positive reinforcement for every extra second.

-All these techniques are part of the regular therapy that is recommended for children with autism.
-Circle Care Services is a great autism support provider – the perfect place to start if you live in the New Jersey area.
-Involving a professional in the care of your child who will guide you and keep you on track will help you achieve long lasting progress.
+All these techniques are part of the regular therapy children receive when they get ABA therapy, which is recommended for children with Autism.
+Hand flapping and Autism are normal for many children, and Circle Care Services is a great Autism support provider – the perfect place to start if you live in the New Jersey or Massachusetts area.
+Involving a professional in the care of your child who will guide you and keep you on track will help you achieve long-lasting progress.